RIOT-OS/RIOT/tests/xtimer_cli/README.md

 The automated tests are based on RobotFramework and thus depend on additional Python packages, namely `robotframework` and `riot_pal`.
+See also the RobotFramework [README.md](../../dist/robotframework/README.md) for more details.

 ## Background